6 Ways to Tell If Someone Is a True Prophet

 For example, Adventists and many other Christians believe that John foretold events in the book of Revelation that will happen in the future.

-These spiritual gifts are essential for the church to flourish in its mission to spread the gospel.
+These spiritual gifts are essential for the church of believers to flourish in its mission to spread the Gospel.
 One of the spiritual gifts outlined in 1 Corinthians 12 is the gift of speaking prophecy.

-In fact, one of the founders of the Adventist church, Ellen White, demonstrated this prophetic gift and she passes each of the “tests” we just covered.
+In fact, one of the founders of the Adventist church, Ellen White, demonstrated this prophetic gift and passed each of the “tests” we just covered.

 The Bible is also very clear that God will continue to reveal Himself through prophets:

-However, if true prophets will exist into the last days, false prophets will as well.
+However, if true prophets exist in the last days, false prophets will as well.

 Jesus Himself confirms this when He speaks with His disciples about the last days.
 He warns them against people who claim to be Him, saying: